 Some apps I make use of with many different clients are listed below.
 If I had my way I would only use one project management/issue tracking tool but to make things easier on the client I got familiar with their own tools for their benefit.

 7. Blog and Promote Yourself

-If you’re agency is just getting off the ground then nobody has probably heard of you yet.
-Blogging is a great way to start some self promotion about how your agency can solve problems your target audience is looking for.
+If your agency is just getting off the ground then nobody has probably heard of you yet.
+Blogging is a great way to start some self-promotion about how your agency can solve problems your target audience is looking for.

 Using a blog to provide a constant flow of rich content will start to show up in search results.
 The next time someone finds a solution, chances are they will land on one of your website’s pages.